No matter the stage at which a customer is in their journey to purchase, communication is key.

 Set the value at which a message is sent out.
 This can be a length of time after a customer visit.
 It can also be an addition of listings to a category of interest to the customer.

 So whenever that condition set is fulfilled, an email is sent to the customer.
-This helps put the customer in a routine.
-They start to get a sense of when to pay attention.
+This helps establish a routine, and the customer starts to get a sense of when to pay attention.

-This also makes you more likely to get a revisit at the right time.
-With a theme like Debutify, you can easily put these settings in place and integrate them with your other marketing tools.
+This also increases your chances of being revisited at the right time.
+With a theme like Debutify, you can easily implement these settings and integrate them with your other marketing tools.

 Whenever you send out emails, keep track of the sending status.
 Note all the hard and soft bounces.
 Set a period of time after which changes have to be made.
 Find out which subscribers have remained inactive within that set time.
 Remove these people from the list.
 Don’t rush every decision.
 Some people take notice but react at their own pace.